 ‘Processing’ means obtaining, recording or holding the information or data or carrying out any operation or set of operations on the information or data

 - Data controller: a person (or group of people) who decides on the way in which any personal data is to be processed.

 - Data processor: any person who processes personal data on behalf of the data controller.

 - You can be a data controller as well as a data processor at the same time.

 - The best source of information for members is the Information Commissioner’s Office (ICO).
 They have a helpline and live chat services, including an advice service for small organisations.
 If appropriate please also check your employer’s guidelines.

-- There are several checklists available which have been produced by the ICO which are very useful when preparing for the GDPR, these are:
+- There are several checklists available which have been produced by the ICO which are very useful, these are: